huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 Crafting the precise text prompt to generate the image you want can be difficult because it may not always capture what you'd like to express.
 Adding an image alongside the text prompt helps the model better understand what it should generate and can lead to more accurate results.

 Load a Stable Diffusion XL (SDXL) model and insert an IP-Adapter into the model with the [`~IPAdapterMixin.load_ip_adapter`] method.
 Use the `subfolder` parameter to load the weights for SDXL.

-The [`~IPAdapterMixin.set_ip_adapter_scale`] method controls the amount of text or image conditioning to apply to the model.
-A value of `1.0` means the model is only conditioned on the image prompt.
-Lowering this value encourages the model to produce more diverse images, but they may not be as aligned with the image prompt.
-Typically, a value of `0.5` achieves a good balance between the two prompt types and produces good results.

 ```py
 from diffusers import AutoPipelineForText2Image